6th Vintage Computing Festival Berlin (VCFB) – Call for participation

 - Buildup will start on Thursday.
 Tables, chairs and power need to be set up before buildup of exhibitions can begin.
 If you'd like to help with buildup, please send a mail to email@example.com.

-- Slots for lectures are 90 minutes long, but your lecture may be shorter than that.
+- Slots for lectures are 45 or 90 minutes long.
 All lectures will be recorded and published under a Creative Commons license.